kapiaszczyk/scripts/README.md

 <!-- ABOUT  -->
 ## About

 This is a collection of scripts that I have written for various purposes, some just for learning scripting, some are used by me when I code.
 I always try to include scripts both for bash and powershell.
+Check out [this repository](https://github.com/kapiaszczyk/python-scripts) for scripts written in Python.

 <!-- USAGE -->
 ## Usage